Sellersville Fire Department

 When Sellersville was first incorportated as a borough back in 1874, the formation of a fire company wasn't a high priority.
 During the spring of 1881, the initial form of fire protection was the use of paper buckets purchased by the borough that would be used by citizens in case of any fire or any other emergency.
 But it wasn't until four years later, in spring of 1885, that the citizens of Sellersville petitioned the borough for a better form of fire protection.
 The Borough Council responded by purchasing two large ladders and a dozen more paper buckets.

-It wasn't until three prominent industries were destroyed by fire in 1888 that the need for an organized fire company was essential to the town's growth, the last of which, believed to be this fire on May 13th.
+It wasn't until three prominent industries were destroyed by fire in 1888 that the need for an organized fire company was essential to the town's growth.
+The last of which, is believed to be this fire, on May 13th.
 On May 24th, 1888, the Borough Council appointed two citzens, Charles N. Cressman and Charles M. Berkemeyer, to conduct a special election in the former Sellers' Tavern building.
 The ballot saw a proposal for the Borough to obtain fire apparatus to form a fire company.
 In a vote of 59 to 2, the idea of an organized Company moved forward.
-June 4, 1888, the town council appointed four borough residents, Charles N. Cressman, Harrison C. Stout, John R. Newbold, and Henry H. "Harry" Cope, to organize a volunteer fire company.
+June 4th, 1888, the town council appointed four borough residents, Charles N. Cressman, Harrison C. Stout, John R. Newbold, and Henry H. "Harry" Cope, to organize a volunteer fire company.
 On June 7, 1888 the Sellersville Volunteer Fire Company was organized - being the first in the North Penn region.

-During this time, a committee composed of Heckler, Moore, and Sout were tasked with finding an apparatus to purchase.
+During this time, a committee composed of Heckler, Moore, and Stout were tasked with finding an apparatus to purchase.
 H.C.
-Stout, described in the February 14th, 1889 edition of the News Herald, as one who "ran with the laddies" and was said to have experience with "the fire demon" and tireless contacted eastern Pennsylvania fire departments for an apparatus.
-A side break hand engine that was never in service, was negotiated for with Mr. W. W. Wunder that formerly belonged to Blairsville, Indiana Co., PA.
+Stout, described in the February 14th, 1889 edition of the News Herald as one who "ran with the laddies", was said to have experience with "the fire demon" and tirelessly contacted eastern Pennsylvania fire departments for an apparatus.
+A side break hand engine that was never in service, was negotiated for with Mr. W. W. Wunder that formerly belonged to Blairsville, Indiana County, PA.
 The essentially brand new apparatus was estimated to cost $1,200 ($40,000 in today's money) and was refitted and repainted for a cost of $400 ($1,300 today.)
 In either late July or early August, the hand pumper was delivered and was "guaranteed to throw water to a distance of one hundred and fifty feet."

 Along with the hand pumper, other equipment was purchased during this time.
 800 hundred feet of hose was purchased together with a "very fine hose carriage, with glass panels in cylinder, from the Allentown Fire Department, formerly belonging to the Liberty Fire Hose Co.."

 From newspaper articles dated February 14th, 1889, the then new Fire Company also had purchased a hose carriage from the Phoenxville Hose Co. and had rebuilt it.
-The article goes on to say that "...it is not required in the outfit of the Sellersville Fire Department.
-There is a chance, that this is the hose carriage that is currently on display at the Philadelphia Fireman's Hall Museum.
+The article goes on to say that "...it is not required in the outfit of the Sellersville Fire Department."
+This is the hose carriage that is currently on display at the Philadelphia Fireman's Hall Museum.

 In the 1920's, the original 1888 firehouse was quickly being outgrown.
-In January 1925 the Ladies Auxillary, organized in January 1910 to support the Fire Department, purchased a lot of land on Main Street next to the Northeast Branch of the Perkiomen Creek to construct a new firehouse.
+Initially, the men were reluctant and thought that the firehouse was sufficient for their needs.
+In April of 1924, he Ladies Auxiliary of the Sellersville Fire Department had requested the men look into building a new, modern firehouse that would include a large banquet/dance hall to host large events.
+By June, after months of no action, the ladies grew impatient and purchased a plot of land on Main Street, adjacent to the Northeast Branch of the Perkiomen Creek to construct a new firehouse.
 The new firehouse was more centrally located in town to better serve the growing southern part of the Borough.
 Construction began in the summer of 1927 on a new two story brick building measuring 32' X 98' was completed in the summer of 1928.
 The first floor had three apparatus bays to the left, a social room for members in the center, and 2 storefronts to the right.
 On the second floor there was a large social hall and kitchen.

 By 1997 construction was completed on the larger, state of the art firehouse that was able to suit the growing Department's needs.
 The new firehouse was constructed further back from Main Street than the previous firehouse, provided a larger banquet hall and kitchen for rentals, club room for the members, and larger pull-thru apparatus bays.